 What to Do: Have your sump inspected to see if it's time to repair or replace.
-And make sure your next one is covered with an air tight sealed lid that prevents debris, is child and pet-safe AND keeps water from evaporating right back into the basement.
+And make sure your next one is covered with an airtight sealed lid that prevents debris, is child and pet-safe AND ensures water doesn't evaporate right back into the basement.
 Needless to say, this describes our sump pump systems.
 Our pumps also include a pedestal that keeps the sump from coming in contact with the bottom of the container.

-Sump pumps typically expel the water collected via discharge lines.
+Sump pumps typically expel any water collected via discharge lines.
 When discharge lines become frozen or clogged, the system fails.

 Discharge lines should be clear and covered.
 Your goal is to make sure your discharge lines can transport water out of the basement and far away from your foundation even during the winter.

-Three pumps in one for ultimate security: our TripleSafe incorporates a conventional and a battery-operated backup pump.
+Three-pumps-in-one for ultimate security!
+Our TripleSafe incorporates two backup pumps: a conventional sump and a battery-operated sump.

 Any sump in a storm will do... or will it?
 Power outages happen.
 You don't want your sump pump to fail when you need it the most.

 What to Do: Back up!
 We recommend a high-capacity, battery-operated backup sump pump.
-And of course, we offer a solution that incorporates a battery backup and an alarm.
-In fact, our TripleSafe system comes with two backup sump pumps, one of which is battery operated.
+That's why we offer a reliable, redundant sump pump that incorporates a battery backup and an alarm.

 When a sump pump runs continuously or too often, regardless of the weather conditions or season, it's a sign of a problem that needs to be addressed immediately, before the overworked pump burns out.
 Here are the most common causes of a sump pump on overdrive:

-Stuck sump pump switches - See #3 above.
-Especially in cheaper models, the float switch can become clogged or tangled.
+Stuck sump pump switches - Especially in cheaper models, the float switch can become clogged or tangled (see #3 above).
 In some cases, the vibrations of a running sump pump can cause it to lean on the edge of the pit or liner, disabling the sump pump switch.

-Sump pump and/or liner is too small or too big - See #1 above.
-The sump pump may just not be big enough to handle the job, so it runs continuously to keep up.
+Sump pump and/or liner is too small or too big - The sump pump may just not be big enough to handle the job, so it runs continuously to keep up (see #1 above).
 Or the pump is powerful enough but the sump pit may be too small, causing it to fill up too fast and triggering the sump pump to work overtime.
 In the industry, we call this a short-cycling sump pump.

-The check valve is missing or broken. - Because the sump pump is installed below grade, the discharge line goes upwards until it can exit the basement at some point above grade (and at that point, the pipe is then pitched downwards, relying on gravity to discharge the water).
-The check valve is installed in the discharge line to prevent water from coming back into the pit before it reaches the apex.
-A broken or missing check valve will cause 1/3 to 2/3 of that water to flow right back into the pit!
+The check valve is missing or broken. - Because the sump pump is installed below grade, the discharge line is initially pitched at an upward angle so it can channel water up and away until it reaches an exit point; it is then pitched downward, using gravity to discharge water outside the home.
+The check valve in the line plays a crucial role, preventing water from coming back into the pit before it reaches the apex.
+A broken or missing check valve can result in one-third to two-thirds of the water to flow right back into the pit!
 And that will overwork the pump.